epfl-ada/ada-2024-project-outlier-1/README.md

 ### Methods :

-In this project, we want to focus on the performances of Wikispeedia players, the changes that occurred in the structure of Wikipedia between 2007 and 2024 and the links between these two elements.
+In this project, we focus on the performances of Wikispeedia players, the changes that occurred in the structure of Wikipedia between 2007 and 2024 and the links between these two elements.
 These are two very different tasks that we however want to link and would like to analyze the effect the latter could have had on the former.
 We thus decided to split our approach as follow :

 1. Exploration and analysis of players’ performances in 2007